-To avoid such horrible mistakes happening, follow a few simple guidelines to boost your closing call skills.
+To avoid such horrible mistakes from happening, follow a few simple guidelines to boost your closing call skills.

 Every Closing Call has a beginning